 Medicare Part A premium

 If you don’t qualify for premium-free Part A, you can still get Original Medicare Part A, but you will have a monthly premium.
-Your premium will be either $274 or $499 each month in 2022.
+Your premium will be no more than $506 each month in 2023.
 This amount depends on how long you or your spouse worked and paid Medicare taxes.1

 Medicare Part A benefit periods, deductibles and copays